SauliusRam/expedition-essentials/README.md

 # **Hello adventurer!**
   Are you looking for the **best adventure of your life?** Look no further!
 With this datapack **you will fulfill your adventure needs at its fullest!**

-  This Minecraft datapack designed to enhance players' **exploration and survival experiences** by allowing them to **create, manage, and deploy customizable camps!** Whether traveling through the world or settling in new areas, players can use this datapack to set up temporary or permanent camps that cater to their needs.
+This Minecraft datapack is designed to enhance players' **exploration and survival experiences** by allowing them to **create, manage, and deploy customizable camps!** Whether traveling through the world or settling in new areas, players can use this datapack to set up temporary or permanent camps that cater to their needs.

 **Multiplayer compatible!**
 ## **Using this datapack you can**